Twin Exiles of Tanaris

 I don't intentionally focus on tragic stories, but this is how inspiration comes to me, and what material I have for crafting my posts/stories with.
 Hopefully, not all my stories will be tragic or else this site will feel like a depressed zone and lure the readers away :)

 Actually, I wondered how I missed this detail in my earlier exploration.
-I will make sure I keep a more open eye for potential discoveries like this.
+I will make sure to keep a more open eye for potential discoveries like this, in my future Azeroth adventures.

 I forgot to mention in my story, I then learned that their mother passed away shortly after she was separated from her sons.
 It is soothing in a sense, to know they are all resting in peace now.